sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 * cui bono - the individual or group influencing the decision being a direct or indirect beneficiary of the changed/influenced resource allocation decision
+* substantial "value" of the resource allocation decision in question, e.g., in the order of a month's living wages or above
 * premeditation, i.e., indication of substantial, careful consideration and planning to change the outcome of decision making to one's benefit, or prevent/hinder decision making by the ``sktime`` community
 * removing the decision making capacity from the ``sktime`` community,